-Louie*, A., Cromer, L. D., & Berry, J. (in press).
+Louie*, A., Cromer, L. D., & Berry, J. (2017).
 Assessing parenting stress: Review of the use and interpretation of the parental stress scale.
 The Family Journal.

 Kaier*, E., Zanotti*, D., Davis, J. L., Strunk, K. & Cromer, L. D..
 (2016).
 Addressing the problem of student-athlete sleepiness: Feasibility of implementing an interactive sleep workshop at a division I school.
 Journal of Clinical Sport Psychology.

 Cunningham*, K.C. & Cromer, L.D.
 (2016) Attitudes about human trafficking: Individual differences related to belief and victim blame.
 Journal of Interpersonal Violence.